A close up photo of a lady's face

 The Weigh Up: Are Eye Serums Really Worth the Money?

+The short answer: yes.
 The skin underneath your eyes and on your eyelids is dissimilar to the rest of the skin on your body.
 It is the thinnest skin on your body, making it much more delicate and far more susceptible to damage and ageing.
 As such, it requires a unique skincare protocol that other skincare products cannot simply mask.

-For instance, have you ever wondered why your facial moisturisers and serums often warn you not to use these products on or around your eyes?
 Well, most often, other skincare products – particularly serums – are tailored to suit the body part they’re addressed to target.
 This means the ingredients most suitable for the skin on your face may be far too harsh for the skin around your eyes.
-Hence, a targeted solution specific to your eyes is needed to reap the full reward.
+A targeted solution specific to your eyes is needed to reap the full reward.

-But why not just use an eye cream over an eye serum?
-Much like the standard facial serum vs. moisturiser debate, the same answer applies here.
-Simply put, moisturisers and serums are cousins, not twins.
-While they have similarities and work well together, they are not the same and shouldn’t be substituted.
 Of course, using one is better than none, but it is essential to recognise that they both offer unique benefits.
 A serum is lightweight and designed to efficiently absorb and penetrate your skin to get to work beneath the surface.
 A moisturiser is designed to seal in moisture; hence, it’s often thicker and heavier in texture.

 If your goal is to reduce or prevent the appearance of aged or damaged eyes, an eye serum is well worth the investment.
-It is as simple as that.

 Choosing the Right Eye Serum: Our Top Pick